Richard C. Overton (1907-1988) Papers

-The Business History Department (1945-1961) category is arranged chronologically and consists of personal memos to faculty of the Business History Department and Northwestern University, operational matters, and matters relating to Department organization.
+The Business History Department (1945-1961) series consists of personal memos to faculty of the Business History Department and Northwestern University, operational matters, and matters relating to Department organization.
 Folders related to Department and individual teaching associates are also included.
 One of these folders contains correspondence with Herbert Brayer, who was hired for the Business History Writing Project in 1949; two additional folders related to Brayer consist of letters, memos, reports and other materials documenting Brayer's troubled career at Northwestern.

 Records of the Business History Writing Project (1949-1959) include memos to and from members of the Business History Writing Committee, as well as correspondence with clients that had their business histories written.

 Overton's lecture and book notes (1946-1954) consist of notes from lectures he attended as well as his outline of George Taylor's "Transportation Revolution".
-His teaching lecture notes (1939-1967) are arranged alphabetically by course and lecture title, if available with most of the material dating from the 1950s.
+The teaching lecture notes cover the years 1939-1967, with most of the material dating from the 1950s.
 The folders contain fully written lectures as well as outlines and exam question drafts.
 There is also one folder containing course material for non-Northwestern classes that he taught.

 The research (1946-1981) files include four separate lists of names of texts and publications relating to railroad history that Overton and others compiled.
 It also contains a folder listing the contents of the Cunningham-Overton Collection at the Burlington Archives in the Newberry Library.

-Papers and speeches (1947-1976) are arranged chronologically and include speeches given by Overton as well as a small number of papers he wrote for presentation at history conferences.
+Papers and speeches (1947-1976) include speeches given by Overton as well as a small number of papers he wrote for presentation at history conferences.

 The photographs (1943) category comprises pictures of old locomotives sent to Overton by a professional colleague.